nl-portal/documentation/README.md

 ## Designs

-UI Designs are made in Figma and can be found here: (Instructions in Dutch) **Generieke Services Mijn Omgeving**
+UI Designs are made in Figma and can be found here:
-De ontwerpen van de generieke services notificaties, berichten, taken en contactmomenten en een overzicht van de content voor die services.
+**Generieke Services Mijn Omgeving**
+The designs of generic services notifications, messages, tasks and contactmoments and a overview of the content for these services.
-Link naar het project: https://figmashort.link/8emsT3 Link naar het protoype: https://figmashort.link/JGDMzi Relevante pagina’s:
+Link to the project: https://figmashort.link/8emsT3 Link to the prototype: https://figmashort.link/JGDMzi Relevant pages:
 -	🖲 Concept
 -	🖥️ Prototype desktop v3
 -	📱 Prototype mobiel v3

 **MVP Mijn Omgeving**
-Het MVP voor het jaar 2023 zoals dat door Vincent is bepaald.
+The MVP for the year 2023 as defined by DenHaag PO.
 Link: https://figmashort.link/WmDz3T
-Relevante pagina’s:
+Relevant pages:
 -	🧱 Keuzes
 -	🖥️ Prototype desktop
 -	📱 Prototype mobiel

-**Korte handleiding Figma**
+**Figma Quick start**
-1 - Pagina’s bekijken
+1 - Browsing pages
-Klik links bovenin op het Figma logo om de pagina’s te bekijken.
+Click on the Figma logo in the upper left corner to see the pages.
 ![image](https://github.com/nl-portal/documentation/assets/56682291/0d402c96-02f9-40f5-831b-fc8a9188ee7f)

-2 - Comment toevoegen
+2 - Add comment
-Klik op de comment button of klik op ‘C’ om een comment achter te laten.
+Click on the comment button or press 'C' to leave a comment.
 ![image](https://github.com/nl-portal/documentation/assets/56682291/25182ff1-62fa-4bc1-a456-ee98c4ff0e24)